 1.10 Compliance with Laws and Regulations Governing Hazardous Wastes.
-While on Owner's property and in its performance of this Contract, Engineer, its consultants, agents, subcontractors, officers, employees and any other persons over whom the Engineer has control shall not transport, dispose of, or release any hazardous substance, material or waste, except as necessary in the performance of its Work under this Contract and the Engineer shall comply with all federal, state, and local laws, rules, codes, regulations and ordinances controlling air, water, noise, solid wastes and other pollution, and relating to the storage, transport, release, or disposal of hazardous materials, substances or waste.
+While on Owner's property and in its performance of this Contract, Architect/Engineer, its consultants, agents, subcontractors, officers, employees and any other persons over whom the Architect/Engineer has control shall not transport, dispose of, or release any hazardous substance, material or waste, except as necessary in the performance of its Work under this Contract and the Architect/Engineer shall comply with all federal, state, and local laws, rules, codes, regulations and ordinances controlling air, water, noise, solid wastes and other pollution, and relating to the storage, transport, release, or disposal of hazardous materials, substances or waste.

 1.11 Notices.
 All notices which may be proper or necessary to be served, and payments to be made hereunder shall be sent by regular mail, postage prepaid, to the following addresses and to such other address as either party may hereafter designate for such purpose in writing.